The Year of Ethnobotany: North American Indigo Projects

 Sunday, 31 March 2019 at UC Botanical Garden, Berkeley, CA

 Slow Fiber Studios and UC Botanical Garden collaborated in presenting the North American Indigo Projects with guest speakers, including world-renowned natural dye expert Michel Garcia from France; Sarah Bellos of Stony Creek Colors, Tennessee; and Rowland Ricketts, Indiana.
-Their presentations will be followed by a discussion panel with Rebecca Burgess of Fibershed; Craig Wilkinson, Sonoma; Graham Keegan, Los Angeles; and a moderator, Yoshiko Wada, Berkeley.
+Their presentations were followed by a discussion panel with Rebecca Burgess of Fibershed; Craig Wilkinson, Sonoma; Graham Keegan, Los Angeles; and a moderator, Yoshiko Wada, Berkeley.

 Keynote speaker, botanist, phytochemist, and dyer, Michel Garcia presents a PowerPoint lecture on Indigo.

 Shop Link to Michel Garcia’s latest DVD IV “Beyond Mordants & Indigo Intensive”

 Shop Link to Michel Garcia’s DVD III “Organic Dyes to Pigments”

 Shop Link to Michel Garcia’s DVD II “Colors of Latin America”